The World of the Five Gods

 Posted September 1, 2020

-1: The Curse of Chalion / 2.
-Paladin of Souls
+The Curse of Chalion / Paladin of Souls / The Hallowed Hunt

 Buy from Bookshop or Amazon.
 A purchase through our links may earn us a commission.

 I'm very conflicted in my opinion of these books.
 I was inclined to like them based on my reactions to the other Bujold books I've read.
 There are interesting characters and intriguing plots, but I struggled to care about any of it.
 At least she didn't rely too much on battles, as a lot of other epic fantasy does, but there is still a bit of that.
-I'm tempted to classify these as "pastoral" fantasy, but I'm not sure that would make sense to anyone else.
+I'm tempted to classify these as pastoral fantasy, but I'm not sure anyone else would agree.
 At the heart of the problem are the Five Gods themselves, which from one perspective are no less logical than any other deities, but it leads to an opinion I have on religion in general.
 If you speak to your gods you are spiritual; if you think they speak to you, you're delusional.
-Yet in this world there are some who are god-touched, they can see and talk to the gods, and the gods can direct their actions whether they like it or not.
+Yet in this world there are some who are god-touched.
+They can see and talk to the gods, and the gods can direct their actions whether they like it or not.

 The Curse of Chalion was not Bujold's first fantasy novel.
 It was preceded by 1992's The Spirit Ring, which I don't have and know little about, but I'm pretty sure it was a stand-alone, not connected to this or any other series.
 Chalion was published in 2001, won the Mythopoeic Award for Adult Literature, and the SF Site's Reader's Poll, and was a finalist for Hugo, World Fantasy, Locus, and Phantastik Preis awards, the latter for its German translation.
 Chalion is a land-locked country surrounded by others that have been enemies at various times, or uneasy allies at others.
 Several of the countries on the peninsula worship the Five Gods, although those in the north, and the archipelago beyond that, are known as Quadrenes, only recognizing Four deities.
 Those four are the Father (of Winter), the Mother (Summer), the Daughter (Spring), and the Son (Autumn).
 As with the Catholic Sign of the Cross, adherents to the Four (and Five) Gods also have hand gestures to honor them.
 The Daughter is of the mind, so signing begins with touching the forehead.
 Touching the navel (womb) honors the Mother, the groin (sexual organs) for the Father, and the heart for the Son.
 Quintarians add another to the sign, which I believe comes second in the ritual, in which they touch their mouth, which is to honor the Fifth God, The Bastard.
 Quadrenes consider Quintarians infidels, the worship of the Bastard an abomination, the tongue being the source of all lies.
 Quintarians end their sign at the heart with the hand spread showing all five digits; Quadrenes keep the thumb hidden.
 A common Quadrene torture is amputation of the thumbs.
 I'm not sure which came first, the Four or the Five Gods, although it is apparent the author wishes us to identify with the Five as worshipped in Chalion.